m-mathilde34/Traveling-Salesman---Genetic-Algorithm/README.md

 The Hyperbole distribution would mean that the greater the distance, the lower the fitness would be.
 Equally, the smallest the distance (and therefore the better!), the greater the fitness would be.

-The Normal distribution would give us a higher fitness value the smallest the distance is, and inversely a smaller fitness value the greater the distance is.
+The Normal distribution on the other hand would give us a higher fitness value the smallest the distance is, and inversely a smaller fitness value the greater the distance is.

+###3.
+Creating our Population